Generic Name: lenvatinib (len VA ti nib)

 Lenvima is usually given until your body no longer responds to the medication.

-While using Lenvima, you will need frequent blood and urine tests.
-Your blood pressure will need to be checked often.
+You will need frequent blood and urine tests, and your blood pressure will need to be checked often.

 Store at room temperature away from moisture and heat.